kevinlu1248/pyate/README.md

 """
 ```

+### Other Languages
+For switching languages, simply run `Term_Extraction.set_language({language})`.
+By default, the language is English.
+So far, only _English_ (en) and _Italian_ (it) are supported.

+To add more languages, file an issue with a corpus of at least 3000 sentences of a general domain in the desired language (preferably wikipedia) named `default_general_domain.{lang}.csv` replacing lang with the ISO-639-1 code of the language, or the ISO-639-2 if the language does not have a ISO-639-1 code (can be found at https://www.loc.gov/standards/iso639-2/php/code_list.php).

+Alternatively, place the file in `src/pyate` and file a pull request.

 ## :dart: Precision
 Here is the average precision of some of the implemented algorithms using the Average Precision (AvP) metric on seven distinct databases, as tested in Astrakhantsev 2016.
 ![Evaluation](evaluation.png)